Saying goodbye is never easy.

 - If you don’t have someone to talk with, join a goldfish support group.
 These are people who have most likely dealt with fish loss and have gone through exactly what you are going through too.
 And they won’t be as likely to give you a hard time about your feelings.

-- If you still have fish or other pets, think about being grateful you still have them in your life.
-It can really help lift your spirits. 😊
+- If you still have fish or other pets, spend some time with them and think about being grateful you still have them in your life.
+It can really help lift your spirits.

 People have this response to grief in relationships too.
 They think they can never let themselves get too “wrapped up” in someone else in case they let them down.